-The EUDAMED stands for “European Database for Medical Devices” is operated by the European Commission and serves to centralize all relevant information on medical devices and to ensure traceability.
+The EUDAMED stands for “European Database for Medical Devices” is operated by the European Commission and serves to centralize all relevant information on medical devices on the EU market and to ensure traceability and transparency.

 “The European Medical Devices Database aims to improve market surveillance by giving competent authorities swift access to information about manufacturers and their authorized representatives, products and certificates, and vigilance data; it should also contribute to the exchange of information on clinical examination data and the consistent application of the above directives, in particular with regard to reporting requirements.”

-The example of the PIP scandal (ban on breast implants from a French manufacturer) shows that centralized management of data such as clinical trials, market surveillance and recall can make sense and save lives.
+The example of the PIP scandal (ban on breast implants from a French manufacturer) shows that centralized management of data, such as clinical trials, market surveillance and recalls, can certainly make sense and save lives.

-The UDI module will contain all device-specific information and have the same functions as the comparable database of the American Health Authority (FDA) of GUDID.
-The main difference to the GUDID is that the UDI data is divided into the area BASIC UDI-DI and the UDI-DI.
+The UDI module will contain all device-specific information and have the same functions as the comparable database of the American Health Authority (FDA) GUDID.
+The main difference to the GUDID is that the UDI data is divided into two areas BASIC UDI-DI and the UDI-DI.
 The BASIC UDI-DI serves to map all common properties of a product group.
 The UDI-DI contains only the product-specific information.
 There can be several UDI DIs for a BASIC UDI DI.
-Conversely, a UDI DI is assigned to exactly one BASIC UDI DI.
-(See picture below)
+Conversely, a UDI DI is assigned to exactly one BASIC UDI DI (see illustration below).

 As an economic operator, you are responsible for managing all UDI attributes in your own company and transferring the data to EUDAMED.
 Read here how we can support you.